Menu

 - guarantee that the school’s attitude to inclusion is of paramount importance and the status of SEND in the school is always a priority on any agenda

-If you would like to speak with me about anything then please do so in any number of the following ways:
+If you would like to speak with the SENDCo about anything then please do so in any number of the following ways:

-- make an appointment with me or ask the office and I will get back to you
+- make an appointment at the office and the SENDCo will get back to you

-- call the school on 020 7328 2221 and the office will either put you through to me or I will ensure that I call you back
+- call the school on 020 7328 2221 and the office will either put you through to the SENDCo or a message will be taken to call you back

 Local Offer